wilsonmar/wilsonmar.github.io/_posts/2017-11-03-hashicorp-vault.md

 All server configuration changes and encryption keys are replicated to all servers all the time.

 Vault doesn't use the legacy approach of a "load balancer" where all servers run all the time, using a back-end to store data.
-Such approaches are known to be single points of failure in the add-on load balancer or single database.
+Such approaches are now known to be single points of failure in the add-on load balancer or single database.

 Instead, the way to minimize the chance of data corruption today is this: within each performance cluster, only the <strong>primary server modifies</strong> underlying data.
 Secondary servers are called "read replicas" because they respond only to read requests, and transparently forward write requests to the primary.
 This works because, in practice, there are many more read requests than write requests.